-Two physics majors took either the PHYS 4710 or 4711 course this year, both were judged by the faculty to have made acceptable oral presentations
+Two physics majors took the PHYS 4710 course this year.
+Both were judged by the faculty to have made acceptable oral presentations, attaining the target for this goal.

-Student Learning Outcome 5 - Students graduating in physics will have received an introduction to a range of common technological tools appropriate to physics and related disciplines.
+SLO 5: Student Learning Outcome 5 - Students graduating in physics will have received an introduction to a range of common technological tools appropriate to physics and related disciplines.